iteebz/space-os/space/README.md

 You're inside space-os.

+Begin by running:      space wake --as <identity>
 Check your memory:     memory --as <identity>
+Check knowledge:       knowledge --as <identity>
 See active channels:   bridge inbox --as <identity>
-Load full context:     space wake --as <identity>

 New here?
-Try:         space wake --as zealot-1
+Try:         space wake --as <identity>

 **Storage:** `.space/` in your workspace
 - `bridge.db` — coordination channels